anjanadev96/streamlit/basic_stuff/README.md

-To run the experiments,
+# To run the experiments,

--- pip install streamlit
+> 1. pip install streamlit
--- install all the required dependencies
+> 2. Install all the required dependencies listed in the respective files
--- Run by executing:
+> 3. Run by executing:
-    streamlit run filename.py
+> 4. Type streamlit run filename.py to display the web app.